How to Remove a Copyright Claim on Facebook (Step-by-Step)

 Replacing audio if you can’t dispute

-If you don’t have the rights to the music in your video, the fastest and safest way to fix the problem is to swap out the track with one that is already cleared for use.
+If you don’t have the rights to the music in your video or Facebook Live, the fastest and safest way to fix the problem is to swap out the track with one that is already cleared for use.

-Facebook’s own Sound Collection is the easiest option because the music and sound effects in that library are pre-cleared for posts, Reels, and ads on Facebook and Instagram.
+Facebook’s own Sound Collection is the easiest option because the music and sound effects in that library are pre-cleared for posts, ads, and Reels on Facebook and Instagram.
 Choosing from this catalog keeps your content in policy.

 /Facebook%20Sound%20Collection.jpg)